 Your Germany Opportunity Card job search starts here.
-This guide is your 12-month battle plan for converting Germany’s Opportunity Card into permanent employment.
-You’ll learn exactly what to do from Day 1 through Day 365—including where to live, how to find part-time work while job hunting, which employment pathways qualify for visa conversion, and how to stand out from hundreds of other applicants.
+This is your 12-month battle plan for converting that visa into permanent employment—exactly what to do from Day 1 through Day 365.
+You’ll learn where to live to stretch your runway, how to earn €400-800/month from part-time work while job hunting, which employment pathways qualify for visa conversion, and how to stand out from hundreds of other applicants.
 Whether you’re targeting a Blue Card or qualified employment under §18b, this guide gives you the insider tactics that generic job search advice misses.

 | Factor | Reality |